 If you want to learn more about Hyper-Elastic Polymer, Purple has a lot more information on their website.

 Given that they offer four different models, naturally, Purple has an option for everyone.
-For instance, Purple.2 is their firmest bed and is the best option for strict back and stomach sleepers.
+For instance, the base Purple Hybrid is their firmest bed and is the best option for strict back and stomach sleepers.

-The Original Purple and Purple.4 are the softest models that the company offers—these are best suited for side sleepers.
-Purple.3 is our favorite pick for combination sleepers.
+The Original Purple and Purple Hybrid Premier 4.0 are the softest models that the company offers—these are best suited for side sleepers.
+The Purple Hybrid Premier 3.0 is our favorite pick for combination sleepers.

 Having said all of that, we rate all of the Purple beds at close to a medium in terms of their firmness level.
-Purple.2 is a little firmer.
-Purple.4 is a little softer.
-And Purple.3 is pretty much right on the money.
+The base Purple Hybrid is a little firmer.
+The Hybrid Premier 4 is a little softer.
+And the Hybrid Premier 3 is pretty much right on the money.

 For petite side sleepers, we would give Purple (the original bed) the win over Loom & Leaf.